datalad-handbook/book/docs/basics/101-1-create.rst

    $ datalad create --description "course on DataLad-101 on my private Laptop" -c text2git DataLad-101

 This will create a dataset called ``DataLad-101`` in the directory you are currently in.
-Ignore the configuration ``-c text2git``.
-There will be other parts of this book to explain this in detail.
+For now, disregard ``-c text2git``.
+It applies a configuration template, but there will be other parts of this book to explain this in detail.

 Once created, a DataLad dataset looks like any other directory on your filesystem.
 Currently, it seems empty.